Smart Farming, the digital transformation of the agricultural world with connected objects

 Smart agriculture is involved in disease prevention, geolocation of areas to be treated, positioning and control of irrigation systems and the development of new agronomic practices.
 And it is through the collection and analysis of data that all this is made possible.

-This is why all the IoT systems set up must be able to communicate with each other and be controlled remotely, in a centralized way, thanks to sensors.
-As well as all the data captured, centralizing them to get the best analysis is undoubtedly the best thing to do.
-This is what the SoM2M#IoT and SoDATA#Viz data management and visualization platforms make possible.
+That’s why all IoT systems must be able to communicate with each other, and be controlled remotely and centrally by sensors.
+As with all the data captured, centralizing it for the best analysis is undoubtedly the best thing to do.
+This is made possible by the SoM2M#IoT and SoDATA#Viz data management and visualization platforms.

 What are the challenges of Smart Farming?